TENDING THE WEB: GRIEF & GRATITUDE

 We live in challenging and extraordinary times, tasked with bearing witness to the unraveling of our world’s social and ecological systems.
 Whether we acknowledge it or not, we all carry a piece of a larger, collective grief arising from this loss.

+I facilitate workshops, rituals and retreats designed for change-makers, empaths, cultural workers and care givers to process our grief, both personal and collective, in order to be more present, engaged, and powerful forces for change.
 For those of us engaged in Earth-sustaining, justice-seeking work, it is critical to develop practices to care for our hearts and grow our capacity to navigate the times we live in with purpose and compassion.
 This is no small task, and the key word is practice.

-Feeling, honoring, and moving through our grief, we restore flow.
+By feeling, honoring, and moving through our grief, we restore flow.

 At this juncture in human history, the scale and scope of what we’re losing is almost beyond our ability to comprehend.
 Genocide is live-streamed daily.
 Fascism is on the rise globally.
 The very life support systems of the planet — a stable climate, abundant fresh water, intact ecosystems — are at risk.
 Staring into this abyss, it is easy to become overwhelmed.
 We may numb our feelings, which arise out of our deep care for the world and our interconnection with its inhabitants.
 We can easily get distracted by the demands of life, work, relationships, and surviving modern capitalism.
 Yet whether we register it consciously or not, this collective loss affects us all.
 And when we fail to process our emotions, including our grief, that energy can become stuck and impact our mental, emotional and physical health.